yuhanlyu/RigidBody/README.md

 This package contains analytical solvers for Differential Drive, Reeds-Shepp car, and Dubins Car.
 I optimized the code by using the symetry optimal trajectories and the synthesis of optimal trajectories.

-It is possible to further speed-up the computation by precompute optimal trajectory types for a uniform grid with fine resolution so that the program does not need to compute several trajectories to find the optimal trajectory.
-However, this method makes solves not analytical and hence I did not use this method.
+It is possible to further speed-up the computation by precompute optimal trajectory types for a uniform grid with fine resolution.
+Then, the program can look up just one trajectory type and compute the corresponding trajectory other than compute several trajectories and choose the best one.
+However, this method makes solvers not analytical and hence I did not use this method.